PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Experiments

 \section{Experiments}

 We assess the effectiveness of \our{} on representative multi-agent CO problems, spanning both routing and scheduling domains.
-Specifically, we evaluate its performance on two challenging routing problems -- the min-max heterogeneous capacitated vehicle routing problem (HCVRP) and the open multi-depot capacitated pickup and delivery problem (OMDCPDP) -- as well as a scheduling problem, the flexible flow shop problem (FFSP).
+Specifically, we evaluate its performance on two challenging routing problems -- the min-max \textit{heterogeneous capacitated vehicle routing problem} (HCVRP) and the \textit{open multi-depot capacitated pickup and delivery problem }(OMDCPDP) -- as well as a scheduling problem, the \textit{flexible flow shop problem }(FFSP).
+Experimental details are available through \cref{sec:append-model-experiment-details}\footnote{Source code is available at \url{https://github.com/ai4co/parco}}.